cassunde/vraptor-Proposal/README.md

 	}
 ----

-A clean code, no exceptions handling
+A clean code, no exceptions handling in controller